hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/download.rst

 ******************

 Precision Drawing Tools (PDT) now ships with Blender.
-In this case you need only enable the Add-on in User Preferences.
+In this case you need only enable the Add-on in the Add-on Preferences.

 However, the latest releases can be found on our GitHub.